The casual observer might think this is a website about money.

 We pave our future with each penny we spend.
 Most people will make similar selections with their first few bucks: we’ll prioritize food, water and electricity.
 Few would opt otherwise.

-After six months, I –- like most people –- adjusted to that level of spending.
+After a few months, I adjusted to that level of spending.
 It became the “new normal.”
 At this point, I faced two choices: I could maintain my current lifestyle and save any raises and side income.
 Or I could get flashier.

 You Could Choose to Be Trapped …